 - Equipment: Light weights and an exercise mat

 Perhaps you’ve seen the transformations on Instagram and are intrigued by this seemingly simple and quick (28 minutes per workout!) yet amazingly effective program.
 Formerly known as BBG, Sweat with Kayla has grown into so much more.
-Kayla Itsines has 12 million followers on Instagram, so to say she has her own tribe would be an understatement.
-Within Sweat with Kayla, there are three guides to choose from: BBG Beginner, the new Post Pregnancy Program, and 92 weeks of BBG and 52 weeks worth of BBG Stronger.
-Download as ebooks or sign up for the app.
+Kayla Itsines has 15 million followers on Instagram, so to say she has devoted fans would be an understatement.
+Within Sweat with Kayla, there are many guides to choose from that you can download as ebooks or sign up for the app.

 - Equipment: Beginner requires a resistance band, yoga mat, dumbbells, chair, and foam roller.
 More advanced program is not as ideal for home with more required (bosu, medicine ball, barbell, etc)